 • Limited fats and sweets

 When you aim to hit the four to five servings guideline in the DASH diet, you naturally end up choosing healthier foods instead of salty, processed snacks.
-Try to avoid cured or smoked meats like pepperoni, sausage and bacon — also frozen meals, canned soups and salted nuts in most cases, Covey says.
+Try to avoid cured or smoked meats like pepperoni, sausage and bacon — also frozen meals, canned soups and salted nuts in most cases, Schneider says.
 Whenever there is a low-sodium alternative at your grocery store, reach for that.
 Also, incorporate blood pressure-lowering foods like spinach, almonds, Swiss chard, dark chocolate and low-fat yogurt into your diet.

-In addition to following the DASH diet, Covey recommends following the American Heart Association guidelines.
+In addition to following the DASH diet, Schneider recommends following the American Heart Association guidelines.
 AHA recommends patients with high blood pressure follow an active lifestyle, including at least 150 minutes of moderate activity each week, or 40 minutes of moderate to high-intensity exercise three to four days a week if you have hypertension.